Council's bushcare program has more than 700 volunteers participating and involved in caring for over 120 bushland reserves within the Shire.

 Become a volunteer

-Choose a Bushcare Group suitable to your availability.
-View bushcare groups by Suburb.
-Advise this Group on the application form.
+Choose a Bushcare Group that operates when you are available.
+View Bushcare Groups by Suburb Advise the Bushcare Group (not suburb) on the application form.
 Once we get you started you can attend as many scheduled sites as you like.

 Bushcare Volunteer Application Form